rainierlouis/overview/README.md

 ## Getting Started

-* In your chosen CLI
+* In your preferred CLI

 ```
 yarn global add app-overview